-This study was done with the aim to enhance the amounts of bioactive compounds in SW using LAB.
-At first, the growth ability of eight LAB isolated from sourdough, raw milk, cabbage pickle and fermented olive in SW.
-From all tested isolates, L. plantarum MCM4 and W. confuse MDM8 displayed better performance in terms of acidifying capacity, and enhancing TPC and FAA content.
-The mentioned strains grew well in SW and when inoculated to SW caused increase in FAA content, TPC, GABA content and antioxidant activity.
+This study aimed to enhance the amounts of bioactive compounds in SW using LAB.
+At first, the growth ability of eight LAB isolated from sourdough, raw milk, cabbage pickle and fermented olive in SW was investigated.
+From all examined isolates, L. plantarum MCM4 and MDM8 displayed W. confuse better performance in terms of acidifying capacity, and enhancing TPC and FAA content.
+The mentioned strains grew well in SW and when inoculated to SW caused an increase in FAA content, TPC, GABA content and antioxidant activity.
 Regarding to the potential of the mentioned LAB strains, and their growth ability in SW, they can be used for the development of soy-based fermented products.
 For the better understanding of the mechanism behind bioactivity of SW, and optimization of fermentation conditions, it would be useful to identify phenolic compounds and isoflavons released during fermentation.